 - Does leaning forward improve your pain?

-It is important to talk to your doctor about the best way to treat your back and/or leg pain.
-Your doctor will decide if minimally invasive spine surgery is the right choice for your condition.
+It is important you talk to your doctor about the best way to treat your back and/or leg pain.
+Your doctor will decide if the Minuteman® implant is the right choice for your condition.

 The Minuteman® is intended for plate fixation/attachment to spinous processes for the purpose of achieving fusion in the following conditions: Lumbar Spinal Stenosis, Degenerative Disc Disease, and Spondylolisthesis.